– AD –

 The supplies this kit should contain should look something like this:

-• sterile latex or nitrile gloves
+• sterile latex or nitrile gloves, to prevent a latex allergy

 • sterile adhesive bandages in various sizes